Professor Michael DeBow's COURSE LINKS

 Renting (Hirsch, in Encyclopedia of Law & Econ)

-see also Ronald Coase interview and Nobel Prize, in Econ Analysis of Law (Section III of my links page)
+see also Ronald Coase interview and Nobel Prize, in Econ Analysis of Law (Section VIII.B of my links page)

 Michigan Supreme Court decision in County of Wayne v.
 Hathcock (2004; PDF file)